Vision-Based Mobile App GUI Testing: A Survey

 Expert domain knowledge refers to the knowledge about concepts, rules, methods, experiences, \etc, of a particular domain that is held by professionals in that domain.
 Expert domain knowledge integration in GUI testing refers to the use of different domain expert knowledge to guide and optimize the process and results of GUI testing by some technical means.
 The purpose of expert domain knowledge integration is to improve the effectiveness and efficiency of GUI testing, reduce the cognitive burden and decision-making difficulty of testers, and realize test automation and intelligence \cite{cacciotto2021metric, tuovenen2019mauto, zhu2021gui}.

-At present, there are some challenges in the integration of expert domain knowledge in GUI testing.
+There are some challenges in the integration of expert domain knowledge in GUI testing.
 The first is the acquisition and representation of expert domain knowledge.
 At present, some methods try to use ontologies, rules, cases, and so on to capture and represent expert domain knowledge.
-However, these methods still have some limitations, such as difficulty covering all possible expert domain knowledge, difficulty in dealing with incomplete and inconsistent expert domain knowledge, difficulty in updating and maintaining expert domain knowledge, \etc There are also problems with the integration and application of expert domain knowledge.
-Secondly, the integration and application of expert domain knowledge is the core problem of expert domain knowledge integration, which involves how to establish connections and mappings between multiple different domains, how to abstract and refine between multiple different levels, and how to balance and optimize between multiple different goals.
+However, these methods still have some limitations, such as difficulty covering all possible expert domain knowledge, difficulty in dealing with incomplete and inconsistent expert domain knowledge, difficulty in updating and maintaining expert domain knowledge, \etc Secondly, the integration and application of expert domain knowledge is the core problem of expert domain knowledge integration, which involves how to establish connections and mappings between multiple different domains, how to abstract and refine between multiple different levels, and how to balance and optimize between multiple different goals.
 At present, some methods try to use model-based, learning-based, reasoning-based methods to integrate and apply expert domain knowledge.
 However, these methods still have some challenges, such as difficulty in dealing with conflict and coordination between multiple different domains, difficulty in dealing with consistency and traceability between multiple levels, and difficulty in dealing with balance and adaptability between multiple different goals.